 Recently, however, I’ve been losing the spark.

 Icelandic pop music, always quirky, is an acquired taste, but a taste that needs to be nourished for it to thrive.
-Except for a few reliables, I'm starting to starve.
-My limited impressions of the recent Iceland Airwaves music festival (from what I was able to see on line) wasn't encouraging: in the span of four years since I last attended it appears to have morphed from a mix of unique, artistic, and very musical acts to a uniform parade of post-punk screamers.
-Of course I wasn't there, and subtlety never goes over very well in video clips.
-Still, it's a marked change: music made with an emphasis on shock value, more of a unpleasant burlesque than an expression of the human spirit.
-A freak show.
+If it weren’t for a few reliables, I’d be starving.
+My limited impressions of the recent Iceland Airwaves music festival (from what I was able to see on line wasn’t encouraging: in the span of four years since I last attended it appears to have morphed from a mix of unique, artistic, and very musical acts to a uniform parade of post-punk screamers.
+Of course I wasn’t there, and subtlety never goes over very well in video clips.
+Still, it’s a marked change: music made with an emphasis on shock value, more of a unpleasant burlesque than an expression of the human spirit.
+In other words, a freak show.
 Looking back, I was spoiled and/or lucky in my Airwaves experiences (2006 and 2009).
-In 2012 I attended some good shows (not in Airwaves) but some of the acts, although polished, were an exercise in cognitive dissonance, i.e., Icelandic bands playing in a faux American style.
-I won't despair of Icelandic musicians yet: there seems to be a trend of them becoming astute social commentators and political activists.
+In 2012 I attended some good shows in Iceland (not in Airwaves) but some of the acts, although polished, were exercises in cognitive dissonance, i.e., Icelandic bands playing in a faux American style.
+I won’t despair of Icelandic musicians yet: there seems to be a trend of them becoming astute social commentators and political activists.

 Iceland is a literary beacon, and it that area it continues its appeal.
-The problem here is dilution, the market almost dictates more Icelandic mystery fiction following Arnaldur Indriðason's successful Inspector Erlendur series.
-I'm guilty of it myself.
-And after reading the third or fourth work of mediocre Icelandic fiction in a row I find the whole genre to be losing it's appeal.
-The more esoteric works still captivate me so I won't give up on Ice-Lit quite yet.
+The problem here is dilution.
+The market demands more Icelandic mystery fiction following in the vein of Arnaldur Indriðason’s successful Inspector Erlendur series, and what the market demands, the market gets.
+I’m guilty of it myself.
+But after reading the third or fourth work of mediocre Icelandic fiction in a row (generally by non-Icelanders) I find the whole genre to be losing its appeal.
+The more esoteric works still captivate me.
+I won’t give up on Ice-Lit quite yet.

 Icelandic films, when I can see them, are still excellent, but the economic hardships imposed on the industry since the Kreppa has reduced their amount and distribution.
 Again, the world cinema market in films is over-saturated.
 I find it hard to choose anything to watch.